How Japanese Teriyaki differs from Western’s

-Originally, Teriyaki is a cooking method in Japanese cuisine where fish or meat is fried in a pan with some salad (vegetable) oil and Teriyaki Sauce is used to season the fish or meat and give a shine or “Teri (照り)” to its surface.
-By the way, “Yaki (焼き)” is a Japanese word (suffix) for “fry”, “grill”, “bake” or “roast”.
+Originally, Teriyaki refers to a cooking method in Japanese cuisine where meat/fish is fried in a pan with some salad (vegetable) oil, and Teriyaki Sauce is used to season the food, which gives a shine or “Teri (照り)” to its surface.

-Although Western-style Teriyaki dishes usually use meat such as chicken, pork or beef as the main ingredient, the representative ingredients in Japanese-style Teriyaki are chicken and yellowtail, and other fish, like billfish, bonito, salmon, trout, Spanish mackerel, and conger pike, are also sometimes prepared.
+Although Western Teriyaki dishes usually use chicken, pork, or beef as the main ingredient, the representatives in Japan are chicken and yellowtail.

-In the case of Japanese-style chicken Teriyaki, first a dash of salt and pepper are sprinkled over chicken and the seasoned meat is coated with wheat flour or Katakuriko potato starch.
+As for Japanese Chicken Teriyaki, first, a dash of salt and pepper are sprinkled over chicken, and the meat is coated with wheat flour or Katakuriko potato starch.

-According to those, the golden ratio of Japanese Teriyaki Sauce is soy sauce 2, Sake rice wine 2, Mirin sweet cooking rice wine 2, and sugar 1.
-Put all the seasonings in a pan and heat over a medium heat, sometimes stirring with a spatula or the like so as not to scorch it, until somewhat viscous.
+Put all the seasonings in a pan and heat over medium heat until somewhat viscous, sometimes stirring with a spatula or the like so as not to scorch it.